soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 Which also doesn't make sense.

-So while we can't use `Either`, we can use `Either e`, which has the kind `* -> *`.
+While we can't use `Either`, we can use `Either e`, which has the kind `* -> *`.
 Now let's try substituting `f` with `Either e` in this signature:

 ```hs